Electric bicycle laws: Pennsylvania

 State law defines a motorized pedalcycle as a motor-driven cycle equipped with operable pedals, a motor rated at no more than 1.5 brake horsepower, a cylinder capacity not exceeding 50 cubic centimeters, an automatic transmission, and a maximum design speed of no more than 25 miles per hour.
 Subchapter J of Publication 45 spells out the vehicle requirements in full.

 As of 2008 a standard class C license, proof of insurance, and registration (annual fee: $9.00) are required for operation of any motorized pedalcycle in Pennsylvania.
 Additionally, there are strict equipment standards that must be met for operation, including: handlebars, brakes, tires/wheels, electrical systems/lighting, mirrors, speedometer, and horns/warning devices.

 The definition was clearly written with gasoline-powered pedalcycles in mind.
 The requirement of an automatic transmission is troublesome for those who just want to add an electric-assist motor to a bicycle, for almost all bicycles have transmissions consisting of chains and manually shifted sprockets.
 The registration form asks for a VIN, making it difficult to register some foreign-made ebikes.
 The fine for riding an unregistered electric bike is approximately $160.00 per event as of 2007.

 On February 4, 2014, SB997 was introduced by Senator Matt Smith, which seeks to amend PA Vehicle Code to include "Pedalcycle with Electric Assist".
 In a memo addressed to all senate members, Smith said the definition shall include "bicycles equipped with an electric motor not exceeding 750 watts, weighing not more than 100 lb, are capable of a maximum speed of not more than 20 mph, and have operable pedals."

-On October 22, 2014, PA house bill 573 passed into law, which is Act 154, which changes the definition of "pedalcycle" (bicycle) in the PA state vehicle code.
-"Pedalcycle" is now defined as a vehicle propelled solely by human-powered pedals or a "pedalcycle" (bicycle) with electric assist (a vehicle weighing not more than 100 lb with two or three wheels more than 11 in in diameter, manufactured or assembled with an electric motor rated no more than 750 watts and equipped with operational pedals and travels at speeds less than 20 mph).
-This bill allows the usage of pedal assisted bicycles in PA that follow the adopted state guidelines.
+On October 22, 2014, PA house bill 573 passed into law as Act 154, which changes the definition of "pedalcycle" (bicycle) in the PA state vehicle code.
+"Pedalcycle" is now defined as a vehicle propelled solely by human-powered pedals or a "pedalcycle" (bicycle) with electric assist (a vehicle weighing not more than 100 lb with two or three wheels more than 11 in in diameter, manufactured or assembled with an electric motor rated at no more than 750 watts, equipped with operational pedals, with a maximum speed of 20 mph).
+Pedal-assisted bicycles meeting this definition may be used without regulation in PA.